statsmodels/statsmodels/docs/source/tsa.rst

 Currently, functions and classes have to be imported from the corresponding module, but the main classes will be made available in the statsmodels.tsa namespace.
-The module structure is within scikits.statsmodels.tsa is
+The module structure is within statsmodels.tsa is

  - stattools : empirical properties and tests, acf, pacf, granger-causality, adf unit root test, ljung-box test and others.